2012, Medical Machines 3/8, Photograph analogue C-print 30 x 24 cm

 This is an excerpt from Samlade stipendiater!: 30 år med Maria Bonnier Dahlins stiftelse, by Niclas Östlind, (red.)
 (2016).
 Stockholm: Bonnier fakta

-Complete list of works by Nadja Bournonville
+Complete list of works in the exhibition by Nadja Bournonville

 2012, Medical Machines 1/8, Foto analog C-print 30 x 24